Human rights in the United States: Intersex

-According to the Human Rights Commission of the City and County of San Francisco, as of 2005, Intersex people in the United States have gaps in protections for physical integrity and bodily autonomy, particularly in protection from non-consensual cosmetic medical interventions and violence, and protection from discrimination.
+According to the Human Rights Commission of the City and County of San Francisco, as of 2005, intersex people in the United States have faced non-consensual cosmetic medical interventions, violence and discrimination that violate their human rights.
 Actions by intersex civil society organizations aim to eliminate harmful practices, promote social acceptance, and equality.
-In recent years, intersex activists have also secured some forms of legal recognition.
+In 2016, some legal representation was granted when New York state issued the nation's first intersex birth certificate.

 Privacy

-Privacy is not explicitly stated in the United States Constitution.
-In the Griswold v.
-Connecticut case, the Supreme Court ruled that it is implied in the Constitution.
-In Cruzan v.
-Director, Missouri Department of Health case, the Supreme Court held that the patient had a right of privacy to terminate medical treatment.
-In Gonzales v.
-Oregon, the Supreme Court held that the Federal Controlled Substances Act can not prohibit physician-assisted suicide allowed by the Oregon Death with Dignity Act.
+Privacy is not explicitly stated in the United States Constitution, though in Griswold v.
+Connecticut, the Supreme Court ruled that it is implied.
 The Supreme Court in Lawrence v.
 Texas established the right to sexual privacy.
-The US does not restrict the use of encryption among its citizens, Global Partners Digital ranks the US in the top category (Minimal Restrictions) for respecting the rights of individuals to use encryption.
+The US does not restrict the use of digital encryption among its citizens.
+The social purpose corporation Global Partners Digital ranks the US in the top category (Minimal Restrictions) for respecting the rights of individuals to use encryption.

 Accused

 The United States maintains a presumption of innocence in legal procedures.
 The Fourth, Fifth, Sixth and Eighth Amendments deal with the rights of criminal suspects.
 Later the protection was extended to civil cases as well.
-In the Gideon v.
-Wainwright case, the Supreme Court requires that indigent criminal defendants who are unable to afford their own attorney be provided counsel at trial.
+In Gideon v.
+Wainwright, the Supreme Court requires that indigent criminal defendants who are unable to afford their own attorney be provided counsel at trial.
 Since the Miranda v.
-Arizona decision in 1966, police departments are required to inform arrested persons of their rights, which is called a Miranda warning and typically begins with "You have the right to remain silent."
+Arizona decision in 1966, police departments are required to inform arrested persons of their rights, in a procedure called the Miranda warning.